Liesing says goodbye: the on-call bus doesn't come anymore!

 A look at Donaustadt

-However, the fate of the Hopper project in Liesing is in contrast to the situation in the Donaustadt, where the on-demand offer is much better accepted.
-In autumn 2023, a second test area was introduced here, which has already received positive feedback.
-This is not surprising, because the settlement structure in the Danube city differs tremendously from that in Liesing, where regular traffic is not as dense.
-Vienna Mobil Hüpfer in the Donaustadt should now go into the next phase and thus be intensified in order to meet the constant demand.
+However, the fate of the Hüpfer project in Liesing contrasts with the situation in the Danube city, where the on-demand offer is much better received.
+A second test area was introduced here in autumn 2023 and has already received positive feedback.
+This is not surprising, because the settlement structure in the Danube city differs enormously from that in Liesing, where regular traffic is not so dense.
+The Wien Mobil Hüpfer in the Danube city is now to enter the next phase and will therefore be intensified in order to meet the constant demand.

 As part of these changes in Liesing, additional electric bus routes (61B and 64B) were introduced and existing routes (61A and 64A) were restructured to continue to ensure the mobility of citizens in the region.
 The plans are part of a larger trend in which modern transport offerings should increasingly play a role in local public transport.
 Among other things, the focus is on on-demand transport, which is to be integrated into the existing bus and rail network in many ways, as is the case Future public transport network explained.
 These are primarily intended to provide the first and last mile between residential areas and existing transport hubs and help reduce barriers to use.